sirno/misosoup/README.md

   relationship sufficient for growth on acetate.
 - **Solution 2:** Community comprising A1R12 and I3M07.
 Detailed analysis of
   this community shows:
-  - Both strains contribute to carbon dioxide production, with strain-specific CO2 fluxes of `R_EX_co2_e_A1R12_i: 0.564` for A1R12 and `R_EX_co2_e_I3M07_i: 0.1312` for I3M07.
+  - Both strains produce carbon dioxide as a by-product, with strain-specific CO2 fluxes of `R_EX_co2_e_A1R12_i: 0.564` for A1R12 and `R_EX_co2_e_I3M07_i: 0.1312` for I3M07.
   - The total community-level carbon dioxide production is quantified by the